Yigenana/presentations/QCON/QCON18.md

 }

 ```
-^This is a snippet of our own approach, which follows the same basic steps as the Go library, however it allowes us to decide when to apply defaults if we had invalid data and when to error and still takes advantage of the existing functionality in the Go standard lib.
+^This is a snippet of our own approach, which follows the same basic steps as the Go library, however it allows us to decide when to apply defaults if we had invalid data and when to error and still takes advantage of the existing functionality in the Go standard lib.
 Object to represent the current state of our traversal.

 ---